 An impressive collection of silverware and golden and porcelain items are on display on the ground floor in the Silberkammer.
 The museum’s piece de resistance is a gilded bronze table-centerpiece which stretches more than ten meters long.

 The Sissi Museum shows memorabilia, dresses, portraits and other items related to Empress Elisabeth, who is affectionately known as Sissi.
-She was married to emperor Franz-Joseph but became estranged and traveled across Europe for much of her life until she was killed in Geneva by an Italian anarchist in 1898.
+She was married to Emperor Franz-Joseph but became estranged and traveled across Europe for much of her life until she was killed in Geneva by an Italian anarchist in 1898.

 Exiting the Sissi Museum you enter the apartments of Franz-Joseph, where the emperor used to spend much of his time.
 These apartments are modestly decorated, in line with the emperor’s frugal reputation.
 Adjoining are the apartments of empress Elisabeth, including the bedroom, dressing room and exercise room, complete with wooden exercise equipment.
-Following are a number of rooms named after tsar Alexander I, who stayed here during the Congress of Vienna in 1815.
-Of note is the dining room, laid out as it was during the era of emperor Franz Joseph.
+Following are a number of rooms named after Tsar Alexander I, who stayed here during the Congress of Vienna in 1815.
+Of note is the dining room, laid out as it was during the era of Emperor Franz Joseph.

 Even more impressive than the luxury displayed in the Kaiserappartements is the Schatzkammer, a museum with an awesome display of crowns, scepters and other powerful (and expensive) symbols of the Holy Roman Empire.
-Highlights include the imperial crown of emperor Rudolph II, studded with countless gems and the crown jewels of the Holy Roman Empire, with an octagonal imperial crown.
+Highlights include the imperial crown of Emperor Rudolph II, studded with countless gems and the crown jewels of the Holy Roman Empire, with an octagonal imperial crown.
 There are also a number of curiosities in the Schatzkammer, such as a long horn from a unicorn and a relic of the Holy Cross.
 The Schatzkammer‘s entrance is at Schweizerhof, the oldest part of the Hofburg.

-For a totally different museum, head to the southernmost corner of the Hofburg, where you’ll find the Albertina, a museum with an important collection of aquarels, illustrations, etches, drawings and photos.
+For a totally different museum, head to the southernmost corner of the Hofburg, where you’ll find the Albertina, a museum with an important collection of aquarelles, illustrations, etches, drawings and photos.
 It is housed in a palace that was once owned by Duke Albert of Saxony-Teschen after whom the museum is named.